samdf96/UVic-Astronomy-LaTex-Template/README.md

 - `frontmatter/` - contains the instructions for building the frontmatter of the compiled thesis/dissertation
 - `macros/` - contains instructions for the thesis/dissertation style
-- `content/` - optional directory structure to keep all content related information
+- `content/` - optional directory structure to keep all content-related information

 ### Main Files

 - `AstroExample.tex` - the base tex file
 - `AstroCitations.bib` - example `.bib` file used
-- `astronomy_packages.tex` - contains astronomy-related packages the user can comment-in (or comment-out)
+- `astronomy_packages.tex` - contains astronomy-related packages the user can comment in (or comment out)

 `AstroExample.tex` is the entry point for compilation.
-This example file provides useful documentation on compiling a thesis style that adheres to the UVic guidelines for thesis formatting, however, adds in useful examples on citation managament, citation styles (that mimic many typical publishers), complex table structures, and typical astronomy symbols.
+This example file provides useful documentation on compiling a thesis style that adheres to the UVic guidelines for thesis formatting, however, adds useful examples on citation management, citation styles (that mimic many typical publishers), complex table structures, and typical astronomy symbols.

 Most of the package implementation that goes above the basic structure implemented by both the `frontmatter/` (for user information) and `macros/` (for style), will be contained within `astronomy_packages.tex`, with documentation found within the `AstroExample.tex`.